 Prosecutors describe influence-peddling network in Ukraine's biggest graft case

-Suspects in a large-scale energy corruption case have allegedly manipulated senior officials as part of an extensive influence-peddling network, prosecutors said at court hearings on Nov.
+Suspects in a large-scale energy corruption case have allegedly manipulated senior officials as part of an extensive influence-peddling network, prosecutors said at court hearings taking place on Nov.
 11-12.

-The High Anti-Corruption Court arrested Dmytro Basov, Ihor Myroniuk, Ihor Fursenko, and Lesia Ustimenko on Nov.
-12, setting bail ranging from Hr 25 million to Hr 126 million.
-The court has not yet considered an arrest warrant for Lyudmila Zorina, who has also been detained by the NABU.
+The High Anti-Corruption Court arrested Dmytro Basov, Ihor Myroniuk, Ihor Fursenko, Lesia Ustimenko, and Lyudmila Zorina on Nov.
+12-13, setting bail ranging from Hr 12 million ($290,000) to Hr 126 million ($3 million).

-Tsukerman denied the accusations in a comment for the Schemes investigative journalism project and added that he would return to Ukraine when he had time.
+Tsukerman denied the accusations in a comment for the Schemes investigative journalism project.

 It is not clear if and when the court will consider arresting former Deputy Prime Minister Oleksiy Chernyshov, who has also been charged in the case.

 Media outlet Ukrainska Pravda reported that Chernyshov had visited the building of Ukraine's military intelligence agency (HUR) on Nov.
-12, prompting speculation on whether it was linked to the corruption case or an alleged effort to flee the country.
+12, prompting speculation.
+The agency previously helped return Chernyshov to Ukraine when he was charged in June in a separate case, according to Ukrainska Pravda's sources.

-Recently, Mindich met Kyrylo Budanov, head of Ukraine's military intelligence, as he allegedly tried to help the President's Office handle the scandals around Zelensky's former partner, Ukrainska Pravda reported on Nov.
+Recently, Mindich met Kyrylo Budanov, head of Ukraine's military intelligence, as he allegedly tried to help the President's Office handle the scandals, Ukrainska Pravda reported on Nov.
 6, citing its sources.
 HUR did not respond to a request for comment.

 Another person who features in tapes released by the NABU as part of the case — Serhiy Pushkar, a member of the state energy regulation commission — also left Ukraine on Nov.
 11. He has not yet been charged.